Ungarn Immobilien

 As can be easily seen, the influencing factors are complex interrelationships that often do not allow linear causality to be precisely demonstrated, since several factors act simultaneously.
 However, every now and then there are events that have a stronger effect and can explain the development in retrospect.

-What does that mean for the exchange rate development of the euro and forint and what are examples?
+What does that mean for the exchange rate development of EUR/ HUF?

 For more than 10 years, the euro has been on an uptrend against the forint, with temporary fluctuations and a major outlier in 2022.